afterlogic/webmail-pro-8/README.md

       ```bash
       npm install --global gulp-cli
       ```

-5. Now you can build static files
+      then install the modules required for adminpanel to work
       ```bash
+      cd modules/AdminPanelWebclient/vue
+      npm install
+      npm install -g @quasar/cli
+      ```

+5. Now you can build static files.
+Run the following commands in main directory
+      ```bash
       gulp styles --themes Default,DeepForest,Funny,Sand
       ```
       ```bash
       gulp js:min
       ```
+      and build adminpanel
+      ```bash
+      cd modules/AdminPanelWebclient/vue
+      npm run build-production
+      ```

 6. Now you are ready to open a URL pointing to the installation directory in your favorite web browser.
+Be sure to add `/adminpanel/` to main URL to access admin interface.

 7. Upon installing the product, you'll need to [configure your installation](https://afterlogic.com/docs/webmail-pro-8/configuring-webmail).